 The short answer: Maybe.
 But don’t count on it!

 First, Business and Economico classes are often part of the same train.
-However, on some days (here’s a schedule) the Economico train is a completely different train that runs an hour or more behind the Primera train.
+However, on some days (here’s a schedule) the Economico carriages are a completely different Regional train that runs an hour or more behind the Express (Business/First) train.
 You may have a fair wait if you get kicked off!

-What’s the difference between Primera and Economico classes?
+What’s the difference between First, Business and Economico classes?

 When we used it, the dining car prices for food were inflated, but not stupidly so.
 Breakfast dishes were around MXN$100-130 pesos, coffee MXN$30.
 I can recommend the breakfast chilaquiles.

-And … Copper Canyon train tickets are about half the price in Economico.
+And Economico Copper Canyon train tickets are just over half the price of those in First Class.

 After all that effort, is the Copper Canyon railway worth it?